 A six week lead-in period consisting of DOT at Enrollment and Weeks 1 through 4, followed by one week without dosing will be used to estimate steady-state drug levels and accumulation and decay constants for each individual.
 The purpose of obtaining these estimates is to interpret adherence measurements during the subsequent self-administered dosing phase of the study.
 During the DOT phase, all participants will begin the study by having weekly visits from Enrollment through Week 5.
 During this period, participants will begin learning how to use the EDM device prior to beginning the self-administered phase.
 At Enrollment through Week 4, participants will receive one directly observed dose per week of oral FTC/TDF (five doses total).
 No drug will be administered during Week 5.
 PBMC specimens will be collected for analyses of drug levels at Weeks 4 and 5.
 These values will be used to estimate the accumulation and decay constants and steady state levels of TFV-DP; FTC-TP may also be measured.
+DBS samples will also be collected at one study site for exploratory studies of these analytes in whole blood RBCs.
 Blood samples should be collected prior to dosing.
 Plasma and hair samples will also be collected prior to dosing and stored at selected study visits, which may be used for comparison of PBMC drug levels to drug levels in those samples.
-These concentrations will be evaluated to test for steady-state and the "expected" predose concentration for each individual.
-Week 4 and Week 5 data (Week 5 alone if steady-state has not been achieved) will provide a point estimate for the expected concentration at steady-state and an estimate of intra-individual variability in this pre-dose concentration.
+These concentrations will be evaluated to test for steady-state and the "expected" pre-dose concentration for each individual.
+Week 4 and Week 5 data (Week 5 alone if steady-state has not been achieved) will provide a point estimate for the expected concentration at steady-state and an estimate of intraindividual variability in this pre-dose concentration.
 Decay will be monitored from drug dose concentration data collected at Week 6.
 The Study Specific Procedures (SSP) Manual will detail acceptable windows for the DOT phase.